igorski/bitmappery/README.md

 drawing of a brush stroke outside of the canvas area) are handled by `document-canvas.vue` where the global DOM coordinates are translated to coordinates relative to the canvas document before being forwarded to the zCanvas event handler.
 See "Rendering concepts" below for more details on screen-to-document coordinates.

-Rendering of transformations, text and filters is an asynchronous operation handled by `src/services/render-service.ts`.
+Rendering of text, filters and masks is an asynchronous operation handled by `src/services/render-service.ts`.
 The purpose of this service is to perform and cache repeated operations and eventually maintain the source bitmap represented by the LayerRenderer.
-The LayerRenderer invokes the rendering service whenever Layer content changes and manages its own cache, see "Rendering pipeline" below.
+The LayerRenderer invokes the rendering service whenever Layer properties change and manages its own cache, see "Rendering pipeline" below.

 All types related to the editor are either defined in `src/definitions/editor.ts` or the more specifically named files.